 Wind power

-We are accelerating fossil freedom with the power of renewables.
+We are accelerating fossil freedom with electricity generation from wind power.

 Driven by society’s need to tackle climate change, renewable energy generation continues to grow.
-Wind power alone is now providing 19% of Europe’s electricity consumption.
-Today, wind and solar are often the cheapest forms of new generation.
-The whole energy system is changing, and wind power is one of the most important energy sources for driving decarbonisation.
+Wind power alone now accounts for 19% of Europe’s electricity consumption.
+Today, wind and large-scale solar are often the most cost-effective options for new fossil-free power generation, accelerating decarbonisation.

 Vattenfall’s purpose is clear.
 We want to enable the fossil freedom that drives society forward.
 Expanding and integrating new renewable generation capacity is a core part of that mission.
-We are aiming for a strong portfolio of onshore and offshore wind in combination with solar and battery technology – to continue to play a strong role in the European energy transition.
-Industry partnerships with companies who want to reduce their carbon footprint will be of strategic importance for the future.
+We are aiming for a strong portfolio of onshore and offshore wind, complemented by large-scale solar and co-located battery technology, to maintain a key role in the European energy transition.
+Industry partnerships with companies who want to reduce their carbon footprint are of strategic importance for the future.

-Today, Vattenfall operates more than 1,300 wind turbines with a total installed capacity of approximately 6.1 GW across five countries in Europe.
+Today, Vattenfall operates more than 1,400 wind turbines with a total installed capacity of approximately 6.6 GW (of which 1.6 GW is managed but not owned) in five European countries.

 Examples of our flagship projects

-Hollandse Kust, the world's first non-subsidised offshore wind farm
+Hollandse Kust Zuid, the world's first non-subsidised offshore wind farm

 In 2023, the world’s first subsidy-free offshore wind farm was inaugurated in the Netherlands.
-The fossil free energy from Hollandse Kust Zuid will benefit households, businesses and industrial partners.
-Vattenfall built Hollandse Kust Zuid together with its industrial partner BASF and Allianz insurance company.
+The fossil-free energy from Hollandse Kust Zuid will benefit households, businesses and industrial partners.
+Vattenfall built Hollandse Kust Zuid together with our industrial partner BASF and Allianz insurance company.

 Video player requires marketing cookies.